JADukeAIPI/AIPIProject/README.md

 How to Use the Project:

 After you've successfully run the db.ipynmb notebook and opened the web app, it's a very straight forward process.
-Select your desired date range within the streamlite application application to see our estimate of demand needs in terms of car rentals.
+Select your desired date range within the streamlite application to see our estimate of demand needs in terms of car rentals.

 Credits: